Semaglutide in people with obesity | boosts wellbeing and ability to perform daily physical activities

-Semaglutide in people with obesity: boosts wellbeing and ability to perform daily physical activities (Di giovedì 13 maggio 2021) BAGSVÆRD, Denmark, May 13, 2021 /PRNewswire/
+Semaglutide in people with obesity: boosts wellbeing and ability to perform daily physical activities (Di giovedì 13 maggio 2021) 1 The results from the STEP 1 trial will be presented today at the virtual European Congress on ...
+"It is encouraging to see that the significant weight loss achieved in STEP 1 had such a positive ...Leggi su adnkronos

-Novo Nordisk today announced new results from the STEP phase 3a clinical trial programme, demonstrating potential benefits beyond weight loss for people with obesity being treated with Semaglutide 2.4 mg.
-The trial showed that treatment with once-weekly Semaglutide 2.4 mg led to significant improvements in physical functioning, such as climbing stairs and tying your shoes, and beneficial effects on weight related and health related quality of life scores (HRQoL) compared to placebo.* Following the 68-week treatment period, more than half of participants had improved quality of life scores, indicating better physical function and improved psychological wellbeing.1 The ...Leggi su liberoquotidiano

-Novo Nordisk today announced new results from the STEP phase 3a clinical trial programme, demonstrating potential benefits beyond weight loss for people with obesity being treated with Semaglutide 2.4 mg.
-The trial showed that treatment with once-weekly Semaglutide 2.4 mg led to significant improvements in physical functioning, such as climbing stairs and tying your shoes, and beneficial effects on weight related and health related quality of life scores (HRQoL) compared to placebo.* Following the 68-week treatment period, more than half of participants had improved quality of life scores, indicating better physical function and improved psychological wellbeing.1 The ...Leggi su liberoquotidiano

 Advertising